Twisted deformations vs. cocycle deformations for quantum groups: Preliminaries

 \subsection{Hopf algebra deformations}

-\ 7pt There exist two standard methods to deform Hopf algebras, leading to so-called ``$ 2 $--cocycle deformations'' and to ''twist deformations''.
-In this subsection we recall both procedures, then later on in the paper we shall apply them to quantum groups.
+\ 7pt There exist two standard methods to deform Hopf algebras, usually called ``$ 2 $--cocycle deformations'' and ``twist deformations'': we shortly recall both, giving them new names; then later on in the paper we shall apply them to quantum groups.

 11pt